vibbits/training-material/topics/data-management-plans/tutorials/2-documenting-and-organizing-data/tutorial.md

 Zip (zip) is a de facto standard compression format that is used, though there are others, sometimes specific to a particular operating system.
 For example, a self-executing zip file {.exe) should not be used if the file is to be decompressed on another operating system.

-Zip is a “lossless” type of compression, which means the file should be identical to the original once unzipped.
-There are also “lossy” types of compression associated with some multimedia file formats which may result in loss of quality/fidelity when played.
+Zip is a 'lossless' type of compression, which means the file should be identical to the original once unzipped.
+There are also 'lossy' types of compression associated with some multimedia file formats which may result in loss of quality/fidelity when played.

 ### File Naming